 Sphynx Health Care

 Hypertrophic cardiomyopathy or HCM is an unfortunate congenital defect that can be common in the Sphynx breed.
 If a cat has HCM, the muscle of the left ventricle of the heart is abnormally thick or enlarged.
-We scan our cats and kittens annually for HCM and selectively breed to reduce HCM and other genetic defects and offer a three year guarantee against such occurrences.
+We scan our cats annually for HCM and selectively breed to reduce HCM and other genetic defects and offer a three year guarantee against such occurrences.
 You will receive a copy of both parent’s negative echocardiogram HCM results when you receive your kitten.

 • You must take your kitten to the veterinarian within 48 hours after receiving your kitten.